diku-dk/CFAL-bench/MG/README.md

                  | iv < [n,n,n] };
 }
 ```
-The relaxation steps are intersparsed with coarsening and refinement steps
+The relaxation steps are interspersed with coarsening and refinement steps
 allowing for different approaches towards managing the memory involved.
+This opens up many avenues for handling the memory eg whether to perform
+the coarser grids in place of the finer ones or whether to copy them out.
+How the different languages handle this, how this can or cannot be influenced by the
+programmer might be interesting here!

 We have a reasonable number of flops per element, but the locality of reference
 is relatively poor.
 There is not really much we can do to improve temporal locality, so